oroinc/documentation/user_guide/magento_channel_integration.rst

    * - **Website***
      - The list of all the Websites available for the shop. *All Websites* option is chosen by default.

        You can edit the field value and choose one of the Websites available.
+Only entries of the selected Website are synchronized.

        Click "Sync website list" link if the list of Websites is outdated.